A number of Antarctic organisations are based in Christchurch.

 Gateway Antarctica plays a leading role in the quest for knowledge in a diverse range of national and international Antarctic research projects.
 This includes areas such as engineering in extreme environments, Antarctica as driver of (and responder to) climate change, connections between Antarctica and New Zealand, and human influences in and on Antarctica.

-The Antarctic Heritage Trust is a not-for-profit organisation responsible for the conservation of five historic sites in the Ross Sea region of Antarctica including Ernest Shackleton’s, Robert Falcon Scott’s and Edmund Hillary’s expedition bases.
+The Antarctic Heritage Trust (external link) is a not-for-profit organisation responsible for the conservation of five historic sites in the Ross Sea region of Antarctica including Ernest Shackleton’s, Robert Falcon Scott’s and Edmund Hillary’s expedition bases.
 The Trust is currently implementing the Ross Sea Heritage Restoration Project.
 This multi-year, multi-site conservation programme is the largest heritage project ever undertaken in the Polar Regions.
 The Trust employs teams of international heritage and conservation specialists year-round in Antarctica and has meticulously conserved two iconic buildings (Scott’s 1911 expedition base and Shackleton’s 1908 base) while caring for 17,000 objects.
 Work is underway to conserve Scott’s 1902 expedition base.

 Antarctic Link Canterbury is a group of key organisations in the city whose focus is Antarctica or who have an interest in Antarctica and who come together quarterly to share information.
 The group is chaired by the Civic & International Relations Manager, Christchurch City Council.

-New Zealand Antarctic Society was formed in 1933 and has branches in Christchurch, Auckland, Wellington, Dunedin and overseas.
+New Zealand Antarctic Society (external link) was formed in 1933 and has branches in Christchurch, Auckland, Wellington, Dunedin and overseas.
 The Society publishes the ‘Antarctic’ journal four times a year.
 With a worldwide circulation, it is the only periodical which provides regular and up to date news of the activities of all nations working in the Antarctic and sub-Antarctic.
 The Society organises an annual wreath laying ceremony at the time of the Antarctic Season Opening, to commemorate all those who have lost their lives in Antarctica.